 Inflammation is a common and natural response of the body to acute trauma.
-However, if you suffer from chronic inflammation it can actually lead to a risk for certain health conditions.
+However, if you suffer from chronic inflammation, it can actually lead to a risk for certain health conditions.

-One particular study included 218 subjects resulted in lower inflammatory markers of the yoga group vs. the non-yoga group participants. in conclusions the study found that “regular practice of yoga can protect the individual against inflammatory diseases”.
+One particular study included 218 subjects.
+The results showed lower inflammatory markers of the yoga group vs. the non-yoga group participants.
+In conclusion, the study found that “regular practice of yoga can protect the individual against inflammatory diseases”.

 A study of a restorative Iyengar yoga intervention published in 2014, was found to reduce inflammation-related gene expression in breast cancer survivors with persistent fatigue.